fernandezfran/thesis/README.md

 ## PhD requirements fulfilled

-In order to obtain the PhD in Physics at FAMAF, UNC, it is necessary to fulfill several requirements, some of which are the following
+In order to obtain the [PhD in Physics at UNC (FAMAF)](https://www.famaf.unc.edu.ar/academica/post-grado/doctos/doctorado-en-f%C3%ADsica/), it is necessary to fulfill several requirements, some of which are the following

 ### Dissertation

 TODO

+### PhD seminars

++ Machine learning interatomic potentials and their application to lithium batteries.
+Apr 22, 2022. _Aula Magna, FAMAF._

++ 2 nd seminar talk: TODO

 ### Postgraduate courses